Crispy Potatoes Pavé, also known as pressed potatoes are normally seen in French restaurants but you can easily make this elegant side dish at home.

 - 80 ml chicken or vegetable

-- 1 tbsp thyme leaves chopped + extra for garnish
+- 1 tablespoon thyme leaves chopped + extra for garnish

 Instructions